AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Show_Find;

-We will see later that we should help GNATprove here by providing a loop invariant, which is both checked by GNATprove and allows it to prove automatically the above postcondition for ``Find``.
+This time, GNATprove can't prove this postcondition automatically, but we'll see later that we can help GNATprove by providing a loop invariant, which is checked by GNATprove and allows it to automatically prove the postcondition for ``Find``.

-Writing at least part of the program's specification in the form of contracts has certain advantages.
-First, these contracts can be executed during test campaigns.
-This improves the maintainability of the code by detecting earlier discrepancies between the program and its specification.
-If they are precise enough, these contracts may be used as oracles to decide whether a given test passed or failed.
-As such, they may serve to verify the outputs of specific units while running the complete code.
-This may, in certain context, replace the need for unit testing by running integration tests with assertions enabled.
-Subsequently, if the code is in SPARK, these contracts can also be formally proven using GNATprove.
+Writing at least part of your program's specification in the form of contracts has many advantages.
+You can execute those contracts during testing, which improves the maintainability of the code by detecting discrepancies between the program and its specification in earlier stages of development.
+If the contracts are precise enough, you can use them as oracles to decide whether a given test passed or failed.
+In that case, they can allow you to verify the outputs of specific subprograms while running a larger block of code.
+This may, in certain contexts, replace the need for you to perform unit testing, instead allowing you to run integration tests with assertions enabled.
+Finally, if the code is in SPARK, you can also use GNATprove to formally prove these contracts.

-Formal proof has the advantage of verifying all possible executions, something which is not always possible using dynamic verification.
-For example, during a test campaign, the postcondition of the subprogram ``Find`` shown below will be checked dynamically on every set of inputs on which ``Find`` is called:
+The advantage of a formal proof is that it verifies all possible execution paths, something which isn't always possible by running test cases.
+For example, during testing, the postcondition of the subprogram ``Find`` shown below is checked dynamically for the set of inputs for which ``Find`` is called in that test, but just for that set.

 .. code:: ada run_button